toddheasley/mixtapes/README.md

 ```

-### Standalone CLI App

-In Xcode, archive the `mixtapes` target and move the archived `mixtapes` executable into an empty directory.
+Archive the `mixtapes` target and move the archived `mixtapes` executable into an empty directory.
 In the Terminal, `cd` into the directory and run:

 `./mixtapes init`